egorsmkv/Scribosermo/README.md

 ## Usage

 Note: This repository is focused on training STT-networks.
-You can find a short and experimental inference example [here](extras/exporting/testing_pb.py), but please solve any problems you have with it yourself.
+You can find a short and experimental inference example [here](extras/exporting/testing_tflite.py), but please try to solve any problems that occur while using the models outside of this repository yourself.

 Requirements are: